BeppiMenozzi/TriStateToggleButton/README.md

-# TriStateToggleButton
+# TriState Toggle Button
-A fully customizable tri-state toggle button for Android, based on iOS look and feel.
+A fully customizable tri-state toggle button (switch button if you prefer) for Android, based on iOS look and feel.
 Can act with three independent states, or with two states like a standard checkbox, or with two states plus one undefined.